Abnormal electrocardiograms are common in life insurance underwriting. We show you how to get approved.

 - Ventricular Fibrillation

-The impact on life insurance underwriting depends on what type of abnormal heart rhythm you have and your overall cardiac history.
+The impact on life insurance underwriting depends on what type of abnormal heart rhythm you have.

-You may discover that you have an abnormal EKG from your paramed exam.
+You may first learn that you have an abnormal EKG from your paramed exam.

 If required, the examiner will bring a portable EKG machine with them.